ahmedkrdzalic/chat-app-frontend/README.md

 Run this app:

+Dockerized:

+1. Clone this repository
+2. Make sure that you added ENV variables
+3. Install Docker and Docker Compose
+4. Run `docker-compose up --build` in the root folder

+Not Dockerized:

 1. Clone this repository
 2. Run `npm install` in the frontend folder
 3. Make sure that you added ENV variables